alfordsiler/verdct/README.md

 ## Verdct

 # Having trouble making a decision?
-Use this awesome deicion maker and idea generator!
+Use this awesome decision maker and idea generator!